-As a reminder, conflict minerals disclosures on Forms SD are required to be filed with the Securities and Exchange Commission (SEC) no later than June 1, 2020.
-This remains true despite the impact of COVID-19, given that Forms SD are not covered by the SEC’s order allowing public companies to delay certain reports in light of the pandemic.
+As a reminder, conflict minerals disclosures on Forms SD are required to be filed with the Securities and Exchange Commission (SEC) no later than June 1, 2021.

-The conflict minerals disclosure rules and related guidance have been at a practical standstill for the past three years, following legal challenges to the rules and a remand to the SEC for further action.
-As a result, there have not been any notable regulatory updates since the Division of Corporation Finance’s no-action relief statement in April 2017.
+The conflict minerals disclosure rules and related guidance have been at a practical standstill for the past four years, following legal challenges to the rules and a remand to the SEC for further action.
+As a result, no notable regulatory updates have been implemented since the April 2017 no-action relief statement by the SEC’s Division of Corporation Finance (Division).
 In that statement, the Division indicated it would not recommend enforcement action against companies for not complying with the requirements of Form SD to conduct due diligence and file a “conflict minerals report,” although it would expect companies with conflict minerals in their supply chains to file a Form SD.
-(See our client alert “SEC Staff Provides Relief From Conflict Minerals Rule,” April 11, 2017.)
+(See our April 11, 2017, client alert “SEC Staff Provides Relief From Conflict Minerals Rule.”)